SILamble/Less-But-Better/README.md

 * Notes can be added to each task [x]
 * Images can be added to notes []
 * App works offline []
-* user can track number of complete tasks by defined timescale []
+* User can track number of complete tasks by defined timescale []

 ## Process